shafaet-hasan/CNN-for-Image-Classification/Readme.md

 - Deploy the model as a web application for real-world use cases.

 ## Medium Post
-Read the detailed methodology and insights on my Medium post: [Medium post link here]
+Read the detailed methodology and insights on my Medium post: [https://medium.com/@anmradwan88/cnn-for-image-classification-dog-vs-cat-3e11dbb4a85d]

 ---